yinon1995/source-scribe-design/README.md

 * `RESEND_FROM` — From-address (must match a verified domain at Resend).
 * Possibly other contact-related vars (e.g. `CONTACT_TO_EMAIL`) — check `api/contact.ts`, `api/subscribe.ts`, etc.

-These are mostly relevant once you have a **real domain** configured and want the site to send emails directly.
+These are mostly relevant once you have a **real custom domain** configured and want the site to send emails directly.

 ### 3.5.
 Contact behavior: Gmail compose (current) vs live sending (future)